breatheco-de/applied-ai-syllabus/content/lessons/how-to-become-a-prompt-engineer.md

 ---
 description: "Prompt Engineering is the art of crafting effective prompts to make the AI serve your needs.
 There are a lot of techniques that you can use to become a great Prompt Engineer."
-tags: ["machine learning", "prompt engineering", "generative ai"]
+tags: [, "prompt engineering", "generative ai"]

 ---

 # How to Become a Prompt Engineer

 ![Prompt](../../assets/charlytoc_A_collage_of_various_data_types_like_text_images_and__25f517b0-5ec4-40ec-8433-454e9575b8e6.webp)

 Prompt Engineering is the art of crafting effective prompts to make the AI serve your needs.
 There are a [lot of techniques](https://www.4geeksacademy.com) that you can use to become a great Prompt Engineer.
 This essay will cover some of the most important aspects of Prompt Engineering and provide you with some tips on how to become a great Prompt Engineer.